dell/omnia/docs/source/Utils/AdditionalNIC.rst

             * intel_idle.max_cstate=0
             * intel_pstate=disable

-.. caution:: During subsequent runs of the playbook, it's user's responsibility to ensure that same command-line parameters with same values are not provided.
-Only parameters with updated values should be provided during subsequent playbook executions.
+.. caution:: When running the playbook for multiple times, it’s the user's responsibility to ensure that they only provide new or updated values for the command-line parameters.
+The same parameters with their original values should not be re-provided to avoid configuration conflicts.

 **Executing the playbook**